HeitorMP/HeitorMP/README.md

 ### Greetings!!

 - 📌 I am currently studying programming at 42 Porto school.
+- 📌 I like to create games for atari 2600 using Batari.
 - 📌 How to reach me: heitormp@protonmail.com
 - 📌 Fun fact: I started studying at 42 school at age 42, which must mean something... or not!
 <div align="center">